Level-All/coding_interview/README.md

 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Instructions

+This is a simple blog application.
+It consists of a single context (`Posts`), and two schemas: `Post` and `Comment`.

+Everything has been set up for you.
+It is your job to retrieve posts from the database and display them on the home page and the post detail page.

+1. Visit `localhost:4000`
+2. Insert a couple of new posts
+3. Implement the `list_posts` function
+4. Click on a post from the index page
+5. Load the post and all of its comments
+6. Display the comments on the post page